MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/help/aa4am/install.md

 The Azure DevOps project name.
 The project must already be created in your Azure DevOps organization.
 This value will be used to:
  - Create Variable Group
  - Import Azure DevOps pipeline templates
- - Create Azure DevOps pipelines to import, export and delete solutions in the Power Platform environments
+ - Create Azure DevOps Pipelines to import, export and delete solutions in the Power Platform environments

 The default value is **alm-sandbox**